-Last updated on May 11th, 2025
+Last updated on December 6th, 2025

 Visiting Iceland in November is a magical experience.
 It means fewer crowds, stunning winter landscapes, and the chance to see the Northern Lights.
 But the unpredictable weather and unique local customs mean you should plan wisely.
 Here are five must-do activities and five common mistakes to avoid for the perfect Icelandic adventure.